EosDAC smart contracts explained

 pay_amount(EOSAsset): an amount of EOS based tokens requested as the pay amount for the worker proposal.

 content_hash(ChecksumHash): a content hash to ensure details of a proposal stored off-chain are not modified after a proposal has been agreed to.
-This allows for much more extensive detail that would not be stored on chain while still maintaining data integrity.
+This allows for much more extensive detail that would not be stored on-chain while still maintaining data integrity.

-For each proposal minimal content data is required to be stored in the contract state and is instead only passed through for data integrity via transaction logs.
+For each proposal, minimal content data is required to be stored in the contract state and is instead only passed through for data integrity via transaction logs.
 Only the account and payment data is stored for utilisation in later actions within this contract.

 Voting for a proposal

 Once a proposal has been created it would be in a state waiting for the current custodians to vote either ‘proposal_approve’ or ‘proposal_deny’ for a proposal with the required number of votes and number of ‘yes’ votes to be configurable in the contract.
-At this time there may be refinements to the proposal with canceling
+At this time there may be refinements to the proposal with cancelling

-cancel of existing proposals and resubmitting changes based on feedback from the custodians until the proposals get to ready and positively-voted-for position.
+cancel of existing proposals and resubmitting changes based on feedback from the custodians until the proposals get to the ready and positively-voted-for position.

 Start work on an accepted proposal

-It there have been sufficient positive votes for a proposal the proposer will be able to call this action to confirm that they will agree to work on the agreed proposal with the agreed terms, payment etc. At this point the agreed payment amount is transferred into an escrow account to ensure the funds can and will be paid to the proposer when the work is complete as approved by the custodians or the agreed arbitrator for the proposal.
+It there have been sufficient positive votes for a proposal the proposer will be able to call this action to confirm that they will agree to work on the agreed proposal with the agreed terms, payment etc. At this point, the agreed payment amount is transferred into an escrow account to ensure the funds can and will be paid to the proposer when the work is complete as approved by the custodians or the agreed arbitrator for the proposal.